Tag: Service Disconnect Labels

 Top Of Page

-I have used my BX cutting pliers for cutting many things.
-In addition to BX and MC armored cables, they work great for cutting and trimming flexible metal conduit, and sealtight conduit.
+I have used my BX cutting pliers to cut many things.
+In addition to BX and MC armored cables, they work great for cutting and trimming flexible metal conduit and sealtight conduit.
 I have also used them for cutting metal ducts and other sheet metal.

 Top Of Page